Love

 Key takeaways

-Wanting someone back, an ex, a friend, a connection that faded, is one of the most painful places to manifest from, because the longing is so strong.
-That longing is exactly what makes a grounded approach so important.
-Done from desperation, this becomes obsession.
-Done from self-worth, it becomes healing, whatever the outcome.
+Wanting someone back, an ex, a friend, a connection that faded, is one of the most painful places to manifest from, because the longing runs so deep.
+That ache is exactly why a grounded approach matters so much here.
+From desperation, this becomes obsession.
+From self-worth, it becomes healing, whatever the outcome.

 Here is how to do it without losing yourself.